Cannabis Strain Information

 Caution: Always seek the advice of a medical professional before self-medicating with cannabis products.
 Your doctor should diagnose and suggest treatment for all health problems.
 If you have questions about a specific strain, ask your budtender or contact Medithrive.

-Although Indica is great for pain, it can be bad news for people with mood disorders.
+Although Indica is great for pain, it can be the wrong strain for people with mood disorders.
 The sleepy effect of this herb can lower your motivation, worsening depression symptoms.
 Avoiding strains that originate from Cannabis Indica is a smart precaution if you have a hard time completing daily tasks or experience emotional lows regularly.
 Reach for Sativa strains instead to get a mood boost.

 On the flip side, if you have anxiety, steer clear of Sativa!
 This stimulating species can cause paranoia and panic attacks in those with GAD, social anxiety, schizophrenia, and anyone who might be considered “high strung.”
 (You know who you are.)
 In fact, many studies have found supporting evidence that Sativa has the potential to cause psychotic episodes in those at risk; However, CBD has shown promise in countering these symptoms.
 You guessed it!
 These folks need to chill with an Indica strain instead.